prashantdds/test-contracts/README.md

 1. `totalPrevBalance` view function gives total XCT balance (including credit and external deposit) at last updated time of balance.
 Use `prevBalances` to see division into credit, external storage and owner wallet.
 ```
-prevBalances[0] - Credits (withdrawable by WITHDRAW_CREDITS_ROLE)
+prevBalances[0] - Credits (withdrawable by WITHDRAW_CREDITS_ROLE) - add balance by function call => addBalanceAsCredit(nftID,balance)
-prevBalances[1] - External deposit (non withdrawable)
+prevBalances[1] - External deposit (non withdrawable) - add balance by function call => addBalanceAsExternalDeposit(nftID,balance)
-prevBalances[2] - Owner wallet
+prevBalances[2] - Owner wallet - add balance by addBalance() function.
 ```
-Note: nftBalances[NFTid].prevBalance[0] - Credits balance is withdrawable after expiry by WITHDRAW_CREDITS_ROLE by calling `withdrawCreditsForNFT`.
+Note: nftBalances[NFTid].prevBalance[0] - Credits balance is withdrawable after `expiryUnixTimestamp` by WITHDRAW_CREDITS_ROLE by calling `withdrawCreditsForNFT`.

-2. XCT balance for NFT is refreshed everytime new subscription happens on NFT or balance is added.
+2. XCT balance for NFT is settled/refreshed everytime new subscription happens on NFT or balance is added.

 <b>Note: `isBalancePresent` boolean view function should be checked from backend before computation.</b>

-For updating XCT balance on smart contract anytime call `refreshBalance`.
+For settling & updating XCT balance on smart contract anytime call `settleAccountBalance`.
 `balanceLeft` view function can be used to get realtime total balance left.

 3. `addBalance` is callable by anyone to add XCT balance to NFT id.
 Call view function `balanceLeft` to see balance remaining.
 For ANY COMPUTATION, ALWAYS check view function `isBalancePresent()` that returns bool.
+Use `addBalanceAsCredit()` & `addBalanceAsExternalDeposit()` for adding balance as credit for some NFTid or as external deposit.
 4. Following view functions are present to check addresses and values for 1, R, S, T, U.
 ```
 t_supportFeeAddress(uint256 _tokenId)
 s_GlobalDAOAddress()
 r address is NFT minter address => nftAttributes[_nftId].NFTMinter
-u_address is referrer address - `Subscription.userSubscription[NFT id][Subnet id].referralAddress`
+u_address is referrer address - `Subscription.userSubscription[NFT id][Subnet id].referralAddress` - till `ReferralRevExpirySecs` = 2 years dynamic changeable by `change__ReferralAttributes()` function

 subnetDAOWalletFor1(uint _subnetId)
 r_licenseFee(uint256 _nftId, uint256 _subnetId)